faulknerpearce/python_repository/dice_game/README.md

-# a simple gambeling game
+# a simple gambling game
 this program will ask the player for a username. it will then assign the player with some funds that they can use to make predictions on the result of a dice roll.